JuliaLang/julia/doc/src/manual/methods.md

 same_type (generic function with 2 methods)
 ```

-The first method applies whenever both arguments are of the same concrete type, regardless of
+The first method applies whenever both arguments are of the same type, regardless of
 what type that is, while the second method acts as a catch-all, covering all other cases.
 Thus,
 overall, this defines a boolean function that checks whether its two arguments are of the same
 type: